irisnet/irishub/docs/cli-client/stake/create-validator.md

 # iriscli stake create-validator

-## Description
+## Introduction

-Create new validator initialized with a self-delegation on it
+Send transaction to apply to be validator and delegate a certain amount tokens on it

 ## Usage